 To support synchronizing changes, the database must be configured with a change tracking mechanism.
 An approach involving triggers, (one trigger per table) to record all changes to a change log table, is recommended.
-The database change log table should record the type of change (INSERT, UPDATE, DELETE), the specific table name, the unique identifier for the changed row, the database entry type, the changed columns, the modifier's name, and the change timestamp.
+The database change log table Ping Identityshould record the type of change (INSERT, UPDATE, DELETE), the specific table name, the unique identifier for the changed row, the database entry type, the changed columns (from the source table), the modifier's name, and the change timestamp.